AmanDhimanD/CPP/C++_OOPS/Readme.md

 ---
 # TOPICS
   >- [**Class and object**](https://github.com/AmanDhimanD/CPP/blob/main/C%2B%2B_OOPS/02_Class_Object.cpp) \
-  ''' A Class is a template for objects, and an object is an instance of a class.
+  <p> A Class is a template for objects, and an object is an instance of a class.
         fruit-->is the class
               ->apple
               ->banana
-              ->mango and etc are the object of the fruit '''
+              ->mango and etc are the object of the fruit </p>